jdudekay/WarpSpeed/README.md

 ## Room Package Detector (WarpDrive)
 By generating the Expected Arrivals report in .csv format and placing it in the /WarpSpeed/ directory, you can use this function to compare the report against user-created Package Description files contained within the /WarpSpeed/tools/packages/ directory and generate a report indicating which, if any, of these guests had purchased a package that would require additional action from the front desk.
-The user will be prompted to select either All Packages or just Valet Packages.
+The user will be prompted to select either All Packages or just Valet Packages, after which they will be allowed to select a .csv file to analyze.
+Currently the Room Package Detector is only configured to analyze the Expected Arrivals report.

 All Package Description files used by **WarpSpeed** will be .txt filetype and have the following format:

 *PKG_LIST*
 *NAME AND DESCRIPTION OF PACKAGE*
 *99RATE*
 *99RATE*
 *etc...*

 ## Help
 This menu is pretty self-explanatory, you can either open this ReadMe, or you can run **WarpSpeed**'s Update function.
 When updating, **WarpSpeed** will first check to see what is the most updated version and display that information along-side the current version number so the user can choose to update or not.

 ### Error-Checking